 Automated payment reminders can help you get paid faster, avoid late fees, and resolve customer disputes before they happen.

 If you're working remotely, one of the biggest challenges is getting your customers to pay on time.
 Unfortunately, with many companies that work offsite, payment terms can be difficult to enforce; it's easy for clients to forget or simply ignore them entirely.
-But, if you use automated payment reminders in your invoice software, you can remind clients about their payments without following up with them.
+But, if you use automated payment reminders or tools like stripe dashboard, you can remind clients about their payments without following up with them.

 This way, even if a client forgets their payment due date (or even forgets that they have an outstanding balance), it won't be long before they receive an email from your invoicing software reminding them about it—hopefully prompting them into action!

 Customize Invoice Templates